mali5820k/Cobralyth/compiler-src/EXTERNAL_LIBRARIES_LICENSES.md

-# These are licenses for libraries included in the compiler-frontend project files
+# These are licenses for libraries included in the Clyth compiler/frontend project files

+# Note:
+# Local zig-c.sh and zig-c++.sh wrapper scripts are not listed as external libraries.
+# They are project-local compiler invocation helpers.
+The relevant runtime/library
+# license coverage is represented by musl-libc and LLVM/libc++ sections below.

 # MIT License for fmt lib C++:
 Copyright (c) 2012 - present, Victor Zverovich and {fmt} contributors